 Pazhavangadi Ganapathy Temple Rules to follow

-For males no shirt allowed inside nalambalam (inner complex).
+For males, no shirt allowed inside nalambalam (inner complex).
 Male devotees are expected to wear Kerala Mundu, which is also known as Veshti or Dhoti.
 For females any traditional dress allowed.
 Traditional dress like Saree, Churidar, Salwar Kameez or Skirt can be worn. .Ladies need to wear Dupatta to enter Pazhavangadi Ganapathy Temple.

 Festivals celebrated at the Pazhavangadi Ganapathy Temple

 Vinayaka Chaturthi: Ganesh Chaturthi also known as Vinayaka Chaturthi is one of the important Hindu festivals.
-It is celebrated throughout India with a great devotion.
+It is celebrated throughout India with great devotion.
 This day is celebrated as the birthday of Lord Ganesh.
 It is observed during the Hindu month of Bhadra (mid-August to mid-September) and the grandest and most elaborate way.
 The duration of this festival varies from 1 day to 11 days, depending on the place and tradition.

 Sankashti Chaturthi: Sankashti Chaturthi is an auspicious day dedicated to Lord Ganesha in a Hindu lunar month.
-When the Sankashti Chaturthi falls on the Tuesday it is known as Angarak Sankashti and is considered highly auspicious.
+When the Sankashti Chaturthi falls on Tuesday it is known as Angarak Sankashti and is considered highly auspicious.